ErpNetDocs/webclient/introduction/my-apps/documents.md

 You can use the **Show grouping panel** feature to arrange your documents in groups based on a certain **parameter**, visualized by its respective **column header**.

 For instance, you may want to separate the full list of your existing documents into several groups.
-These groups could organize documents by **their type**, **their state**, **the month** they were created on, and so on.
+These groups could organize documents by their **type**, **state**, the **month** they were created on, and so on.

 ![Pictures](pictures/Documents_grouping_panels_04_03.png)

-To begin, click on **Show grouping panel**, then **drag and drop** a column header right into the field (the space) that appeared above the table.
+To begin, click on the **Show grouping panel**, then **drag and drop** a column header right into the field (space) that appears above the table.

-Once you do that, the documents will be arranged in groups based on that column (e.g. Document Type).
+Once you do that, the documents will be arranged in **groups** based on that column (e.g. Document Type).

-Documents having the same value in the column header you grouped by will appear under the same group.
+Documents having the same value determined by a column header will appear under it.

 ![Pictures](pictures/Documents_panels_types_04_03.png)

 You can also group your documents in a multi-level, hierarchical order by providing **multiple column headers**.

-In that case, the documents will be further categorized in groups based on the column that goes first, followed by the rest of the grouped columns in a consecutive order.
+In that case, the documents will be further categorized in groups based on the column that was placed first, followed by the rest of the grouped columns in a consecutive order.

 ![Pictures](pictures/Documents_two_panels_04_03.png)

-By adding more groups, you configure the table to visualize the documents in a more structured and navigation friendly way.
+By adding more groups, you configure the table to visualize the documents in a more structured and navigation-friendly way.

 For example, let's say you add a **Document Type** column header first, then a **Document Date** column header second:

-1. **Two levels** of groups will show up.
+1. **Two** levels of groups will show up.
-2. The **first-level groups** will indicate what **type of documents** each of them contains - for example, activities, offers, sales orders, etc.
+2. The **first-level groups** will indicate what **type** of documents each of them contains - for example, activities, offers, sales orders, etc.
-3. While the **second-level groups** will further narrow the range of documents down to **the date** they were issued on - for example, only the offers issued for a specific year, month, or date.
+3. The **second-level groups** will further narrow the range of documents down to **the date** they were issued on - for example, only the offers issued for a specific year, month, or date.

 > [!Tip]
+>
-> You can gain insight into your data from different points of view by changing what column headers you group or even just by switching their order.
+> You can gain insights into your data from different points of view by changing the column headers that you group or simply by switching their order.

 ### Summary

+You can gather useful statistical information about each column by taking advantage of My Documents' Sumamary feature.

+Summary allows you to narrow down your documents to just the ones containing a specific value in them, or the ones containing entirely unique values.

-To gather insights about each column, simply **right-click** on the column header and select "Summary" from the menu.
-This will open a list of available functions.
+Simply **right-click** on a column header and select **Summary** from the menu.
+This will open a list of available **functions**.

 ![Pictures](pictures/Summary_navigation_05_03.png)

-Choose the function you need:

-- **Count**: It tallies the number of instances where a specific value is present in a field.
+* **Count** - It calculates the number of documents where a specific value in a field is present.
-- **Count Distinct**: Calculates the unique values within a field in the current navigator form.
+* **Distinct** - It counts all the unique values within a field in the current navigator form.
-- For fields with a **number** data type, you can extract details such as **Max** or **Min** values.
+* For fields with a **number data type**, you can see other details such as **Max** or **Min** values.

 ![Pictures](pictures/Documents_summary_05_03.png)